MASTERPC-CIA/puntopymes/wp-content/plugins/portfolio-gallery/readme.txt

 ### Title And Description

-Important possibility to add title and description to each image.Nicely imported title and description with project images give your portfolio professional view.
+Important possibility to add title and description to each image.Nicely imported title and description with project images give your portfolio professional view

 ### 7 Nicely Designed Views